danyaljj/sahand/Readme.md

 # Sahand
 Because using similarity metrics are often headache.
 Why?
  - You have to download many random big files from here and there, and I hate it.
  - It takes much memory.
-And I don't like to use my experimentation's memory with these resources.
+My experimentation-machine often doesn't have too much memory.
+And I don't like to use my memory on sth that I don't actively use.

 So I created this for my personal usage.
 How do I get around these issues?